What is Prevymis?

 -Potentially significant drug interactions resulting in adverse reactions or reduced therapeutic effect of this drug or the concomitant drug are possible, therefore, consider drug interactions when initiating or completing therapy.

-Use: For the prophylaxis of cytomegalovirus (CMV) infection and disease in CMV-seropositive recipients of an allogeneic hematopoietic stem cell transplant (HSCT).
+- Prophylaxis of cytomegalovirus (CMV) infection and disease in adult CMV-seropositive recipients [R+] of an allogeneic hematopoietic stem cell transplant (HSCT).

 What happens if I miss a dose?